dylanjcastillo/twitter-sentiment-tracker/README.md

 # How it Works

-The application provides you with (close to) real-time **tracking of the sentiment of comments and mentions towards a set of accounts**.
+The application provides you with (close to) real-time **tracking of the sentiment towards a set of accounts**.
 For predicting the sentiment of comments it uses a combination of fixed rules and a classifier built with the language model [BERT](<https://en.wikipedia.org/wiki/BERT_(language_model)>).

 Just to make it clearer, the app doesn't track the sentiment of the comments made by the accounts you defined. **It tracks the sentiment of the responses and mentions received by those accounts.**